Aangemeld als:

 A €1,900 Niner trail sponsorship and targeted press release delivered 200,000+ exposures across print, digital, and video, with lasting branding that money can't buy.

-Event selection was equally deliberate.
-An annual winter press camp at ~€10k delivered higher ROI than many individual journalist trips combined.
 The result: 200+ publications per year sustained across the entire EU geography — from Portugal to the UK, Greece and Ukraine, under €50k in total media budget.

 Retailers often mismatch e-bike drivetrain choices with real-world user needs, prioritizing performance over reliability.
 Phillip Lucas argues that mobility customers—like car drivers—need durable, low-maintenance hub gears, not derailleur systems.
 Aligning product guidance with practical use will grow the cycling market, improve satisfaction, and shift mobility culture at scale.